-The design term Style is short and simple a style is a design change (movement) that took place in a specific time period.
+The design term Style is short and simple the result of a change (movement) of a look that took place in a specific time period.

-So if we say that we are designing in a style xyz it means that we create a replica of the look and style of a living space during a specific time period.
+So if we say that we are designing in a mid century style it means that we create a replica of the look and style of a living space during a specific time period.

 Since first accounts of styles lead back to the earlier time periods of human kind.
 Like the great Greek’s or the Egyptian’s, there are many styles available.

 You can later get detailed information on interior design styles here.

 However, I included a few common ones in the following info-graphic.

 What’s the Interior Design Term Fundamentals of Interior Design talking about?

 They are the cornerstones of every great design.
 The main objective in interior design is to create a efficient and balanced space. take proportion for example.

 If a rather small home is filled with large furniture pieces it will feel stuffed and cramped together.
 Or vice versa if a large room has only a few small pieces of furniture in it they look puny and lost.

 To create a balance we would either remove furniture from a stuffed room.
 Or replace heavy looking pieces with their lighter appearing counterparts.